 Your SIS score may not be appealed.

-The SIS procedures may be appealed if there is evidence that the VA Standard Operating Procedures were not followed.
-Click to view details about the SIS Assessment and Appeal Rights.
+The SIS procedures may be reviewed if there is evidence that the VA Standard Operating Procedures were not followed.

 Support Levels, Tiers and Reimbursement Rates